Infinite partial sumsets in the primes: Introduction

 \begin{corollary}[Primes contain half of an infinite sumset] There exist infinite sequences $a_1 < a_2 < \dots$ and $b_1 < b_2 < \dots$ of natural numbers such that $a_i + b_j$ is prime whenever $1 \leq i < j$. \end{corollary}

 \begin{proof} Take $a_i=h_i$ to be the sequence from Theorem \ref{main2}.
-By that theorem, for each $j$ there exist arbitrarily $b_j$ such that $a_i + b_j$ is prime for all $1 \leq i < j$.
+By that theorem, for each $j$ there exist infinitely many $b_j$ such that $a_i + b_j$ is prime for all $1 \leq i < j$.
 In particular, one can choose the $b_j$ to be increasing in $j$, and the claim follows. \end{proof}

-In the converse direction, it is clear that Corollary \ref{half} implies Theorem \ref{main2}, since the $k$-tuple $(a_1,\dots,a_k)$ is clearly prime-producing for every $k$.
-The abstract equivalence of these results (with the primes replaced by another set) was previously observed in \cite{chou}.
+In the converse direction, it is immediate that Corollary \ref{half} implies Theorem \ref{main2}, since the $k$-tuple $(a_1,\dots,a_k)$ is clearly prime-producing for every $k$.
+The abstract equivalence of these results (with the primes replaced by more general set) was previously observed in \cite{chou}.
 In the language of \cite{chou}, these results assert that the primes are not an $R_W$-set, while in the language of \cite{ruppert}, they assert that the primes are not a translation-finite set\footnote{This answers a question of Yemon Choi in {\tt mathoverflow.net/questions/3347} in the negative.}.
 Inserting Theorem \ref{main2} into the results of \cite{ruppert}, we also conclude that there exist bounded functions supported on the primes that are not weakly almost periodic in $\ell^\infty(\Z)$.
 See \cite{choi} for further discussion of the properties of translation-finite sets.

 Corollary \ref{half} also implies the result of Maynard \cite{maynard} that arbitrarily long prime-producing tuples exist.
 Indeed, Theorem \ref{main2} will be established by adapting the sieve of Maynard \cite{maynard} (as modified in \cite{polymath}, \cite{bfm}), as well as using the intersectivity lemma of Bergelson \cite{berg}; we do so in Sections \ref{intersective-sec}, \ref{sieve-sec}.